 New Hope Group also commented on the setting up of the Independent Expert.
-It expressed concern about whether the costs associated with the setting up and operation of the Independent Expert will be efficient and whether such costs would be equitably distributed among users.62
+It expressed concern about whether the costs associated with the setting up and operation of the Independent Expert will be efficient and whether such costs would be equitably distributed among users.64

 Aurizon Network proposes that the costs of the Independent Expert are to be recovered as a separate reference tariff component.
 Inclusion of the Independent Expert's costs in this way means these costs will be levied on a net tonne basis as a component of access charges, meaning that larger scale users will ultimately end up paying a larger amount of the costs, given their larger volumes.
 We also consider that end users will be incentivised to seek efficiency in the costs of the Independent Expert, given they will ultimately be paying these costs through access charges.
-Overall, we consider these arrangements are appropriate to approve.
+Overall, we consider these arrangements would be appropriate to approve as set out in the Revised UT5 DAAU.

 Aurizon Network has requested revisions to include a new clause 7A.3.5 to determine whether the threshold of a majority of end users has been reached for appointing the Independent Expert, given voting rights would be a matter for the Independent Expert to determine.
-Aurizon Network is proposed to determine this matter.63 We are minded to approve this requested revision as set out in the Revised UT5 DAAU at Appendix 1.
+Aurizon Network is proposed to determine this matter.65 We consider these arrangements would be appropriate to approve as set out in the Revised UT5 DAAU.